yhzhang0128/egos-2000/README.md

 ## Tutorial and documentation

-For compiling and running egos-riscv, you can read [USAGES.md](USAGES.md).
+For compiling and running egos-riscv, please read [USAGES.md](USAGES.md).
 The [documentation](../../../documentation) further introduces the teaching plans, architecture and development history of egos-riscv.

 For any questions, please contact [Yunhao Zhang](https://dolobyte.net/) or [Robbert van Renesse](https://www.cs.cornell.edu/home/rvr/).